-- On day 3 Fred Dixon, the creator of BBB, and CEO of Blindside Networks, gave a short but poignant introduction about what BigBluebutton represents, how to use it with intent, and how to leverage its features according to unique educational goals.
-Check out Dixon at the Elearning Success Summit.
+- On day 3, Fred Dixon, co-creator of BBB and CEO of Blindside Networks, gave a short but poignant introduction about what BigBluebutton represents, how to use it with intent, and how to leverage its features according to unique educational goals.
+Check out Fred Dixon at the Elearning Success Summit.

 - Bartu Banza, software developer at Liongate, discussed his company’s work on bringing background blur and virtual backgrounds to BBB, followed by an intriguing discussion on the privacy merits of making it hard for people to see what your house looks like.

 - How can one idea benefit millions of people around the world?
 On the last day of the event, Steven Muegge, associate professor of entrepreneurship at Carleton University’s Sprott School of Business, gave an overview of the BigBlueButton foundation, an idea that was born in 2010 with the goal to maximize the value of academic experiences while reducing the costs deploying said experiences, at no loss of quality or reliability.

 - Cliff Ashford, Director of Software Engineering at Monash University, explained how experience is an elementary trait to expertise, and why our increasing reliance on technology demands a critical understanding on this relationship.
 Cliff concludes that, experience-wise, BigBlueButton offers subtle but radically different approaches to the relationship between technology, experience and expertise.